perezsan/Shadow-RPC-Operator/START-HERE.md

 For developers interested in a more automated control we are releasing an advanced Shadow Node operator manual in due time.

-For more advanced developers and those interested in deploying their node and scaling their Shadow Node(s) with the ansible automation engine please see [this resource by Triton](https://github.com/rpcpool).

-# Credits

-Thank you to our alpha test Shadow Operators and advisors for the thoughts and technical contributions.

-Thanks to the great group at rpcpool / Triton One for their support in the Solana RPC Discord channel and for providing the broader community their resources.

-We also learned very early from agjell (andrebo in Discord) who more focuses on validators but offered a great guide that helped many of the validators you see running today get online.
-If you are also interested in getting your very own validator up and running check out [his repo](https://github.com/agjell/sol-tutorials).

-Finally, thanks to everyone that actively offers help and advice in the Solana Discord and the SSC DAO discord.

-Don't hesitate to ask questions or submit feedback to this DAO repository!